Roger Oates: Company history

-Venetian flatweave
+Venetian Flatweave

-Since 1993 Roger Oates has sold Venetian flatweave, designed and woven in the United Kingdom on specially adapted narrow width looms for floor runners.
-The heavy woven fabric is fitted onto staircases by trained fitters, and can be fitted around corners and on winding stairs.
+Since 1993 Roger Oates Design has designed, manufactured and sold Venetian flatweave, woven in the United Kingdom on specially adapted narrow width looms for floor runners and rugs.
+The 100% wool heavy woven fabric is fitted onto staircases by trained installers, and can be fitted around corners and on winding stairs.
 The warp is always striped, and so the company produces a variety of stripe designs.
 A line of tartan fabrics has also been created.

 In 2010 the company launched the Real Shetland Wool Flatweave Collection, made using British wool.
 The company became a supporter of The Prince of Wales' Campaign for Wool The company's wool carpets have been praised as eco-friendly because wool is biodegradable.

+Hand Tufted Rugs

+In 2020 the company launched a new collection of hand tufted rugs, manufactured in the UK using 100% British wool.